isabellefic/art-of-data/_posts/2023-10-02-digimon-lab.md

 ---
 layout: post
-title: Flake it till you make it
+title: Digimon Lab
-subtitle: Excerpt from Soulshaping by Jeff Brown
+subtitle: Lab 1
 cover-img: /assets/img/path.jpg
 thumbnail-img: /assets/img/thumb.png
 share-img: /assets/img/path.jpg
-tags: [books, test]
+tags: [digimon]
 ---

 Under what circumstances should we step off a path?
 When is it essential that we finish what we start?
 If I bought a bag of peanuts and